 Exam Information - GCSE

-Students MUST be available for the whole of the exam period up to and including the contingency day of 24th June, even if there are currently no exams currently shown, as some may have to be rescheduled.
+Students MUST be available for the whole of the exam period up to and including the contingency day which will be updated shortly, even if there are currently no exams currently shown, as some may have to be rescheduled.

 Please read the warning/information leaflets below, failure to comply may result in discqualification